nebulaeonline/dotChaCha20/README.md

 - **High performance**: Optimized for speed, leveraging native code where possible.
 - **Easy to use**: Simple API for encryption and decryption.
 - **Secure**: Based on the ChaCha20 cipher, which is widely recognized for its security.
-- **Minimal dependencies**: No external dependencies required, making it lightweight and easy to integrate.
+- **Minimal dependencies**: No external dependencies required (all are included), making it lightweight and easy to integrate.

 ---